peterle95/cpp/cpp02/ex01/manual.md

 - It prints the values of the `Fixed` objects using `std::cout`.
 - It converts the fixed-point values to integers and prints them.

-### Compilation and Execution:
-The Makefile defines how to compile the program.
-It specifies the compiler, flags, source files, and rules for building the executable.
-Running `make` in the terminal compiles the program, and executing `./fixed01` runs the program.

 ## Important Concepts
 - **Fixed-Point Arithmetic**: This program uses fixed-point representation to handle decimal numbers without floating-point precision issues.
 It achieves this by using integer arithmetic and scaling.